Top Grammy winners of all time

 Beyonce, 36, most recently won Grammys in 2017 for Best Urban Contemporary Album (“Lemonade”) and Best Music Video (“Formation”).

-Beyonce and Ed Sheeran released a duet version of the song “Perfect” in November, Billboard reported.
+Beyonce and Ed Sheeran released a duet version of “Perfect” last year, which has spent five weeks at No. 1 on the Billboard Hot 100 chart, Billboard reports.

 Chick Corea, 22